On the go? Listen to our blog instead of reading it.

 People with Aspergers and autism have so many strengths that make them valuable employees and friends.
 Examples include being extremely honest, ambitious, innovative, and willing to go to great lengths for friends and projects that are important to them.
 They are unlikely to play mind games with you and are very straight shooters in life.
 Loyalty and devotion are their strong points and I often have clients say how nice it is to have a partner they know will never cheat on you.
 People with autism tend to be non-conformists and have original personalities.
 These are just a few of the reasons I love my work with clients that are on the spectrum and I hope it will you connect with these incredible people as well!

 Additionally, if you or anyone you know is struggling with Aspergers/Autism, you can contact us to make a counseling appointment and one of our clinicians will be happy to help.
 If you are curious about what the counseling process entails, you can read about Aspergers counseling on our dedicated page.
 One more resource that might be helpful for business owners is this article on creating a workplace for those with disabilities.
-Additionally, if a close one in your life is on the spectrum, you can read more ways about to support them here.
+Additionally, if a close one in your life is on the spectrum, you can read about more ways to support people in your life with Asperger’s.